JuanFMontesinos/JuanFMontesinos.github.io2/_posts/2020-07-21-audiovisual-dali.md

 With the following code we are going to:
 1. Load a video choosing specific init frames and end frames.
 2. Resize the video to 224x224
-3. Load an specific audio file seeking
+3. Load an specific audio file by seeking for custom stamps
 4. Compute the STFT